This the second recent blog post that focuses on employee disengagement and a poor employee experience.

 Here, I outline the three most common causes of a poor employee experience:

 Research has found that lack of trust in company leaders is a major factor in employee disengagement.
 Under this heading we can place a couple of specific reasons why employees lack trust in their leaders.

 A Right Management/Manpower study found that 94% of employees who report that organizational change was not handled well are disengaged.
-In comparison, Right Management found a 40% disengagement rate among employees who reported that change was handled well.
+In comparison, Right Management found that that disengagement rate went down to 40% disengagement among employees who reported that change was handled well.
 Good communication was found to be a major component in whether employees felt that change was handled well.

 Want more?
 Check out these related posts!

 - INFOGRAPHIC | Employee Experience in a COVID-19 World

 About the Author